mizydorek/pands-project-2020/README.md

 - Creator of the F distribution and method of analysis of variance (ANOVA)
 - Writer of 7 books, which *Statistical Methods for Research Workers* and *The Design of Experiments* are considered to be most influential books on statistical methods of the 20th century's.
 - knighted by Queen Elizabeth in 1952, becoming Sir Ronald Aylmer Fisher.

+## Fisher's Iris data set

+Introduced by Ronal Fisher in 1936 in his paper *The use of multiple measurements in taxonomic problems* the Iris flower data set is a multivariate data set which was used to developed a linear discriminant model.
+Consists of three species of Iris flower (Iris setosa, Iris virginica, Iris versicolor) and four attributes from each specie: the length and the width of the sepals and petals, in centimeters.

+### Content

+The data set contains of 150 samples of three classes (species).
+Each class contains 50 samples with 4 attributes (sepal length, sepal width, petal length, petal width).

+### Preview of Data

 ## References